This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 When shopping for a ceiling fan you might wonder how much CFM a fan should be able to push for your space.
-Each fan has a different CFM due to differences in the size and shape of the blades, motor power, and more.
-So let’s see what’s best for you.
+Each fan has a different CFM rating due to differences in the size and shape of the blades, motor power, and more.
+And of course the size of your room is very important.

 This chart shows how much CFM a ceiling fan needs for the space (in square footage):